abulka/pynsource/Admin/README.md

 ### To run from source code ###

-You need Python 3.6 or later already installed, then simply:
+You need Python 3.6 or later already installed, and pip3, then simply:

     $ git clone https://github.com/abulka/pynsource.git
     $ cd pynsource